 - Apply to local sources for funding, such as synagogues, federations, and Jewish family services.

-To assist you with preparing your financial aid application, download the Financial Aid Information Packet here.
+To assist you with preparing your financial aid application, download the Financial Aid Information Packet.

-If you have questions about financial aid, please contact Jordanna Flores, Director at email@example.com or by phone at 424.387.3764.
+If you have questions about financial aid, please contact Jordanna Flores, Camp Director, at firstname.lastname@example.org or by phone at 424.387.3544.

 - For first-time campers at 6 Points Sci-Tech.